icerpc/icerpc-docs/pages/docs/getting-started/index.md

 {% title /%}

+{% callout type="critical" %}

+TODO: This page contains placeholder content and needs to be replaced.
+Please remove this when you are done.

+{% /callout %}

 Lorem ipsum dolor sit amet, consectetur adipiscing elit. sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.